Choose your language

 Barys Mlynski, who also lived in a house close to the Jewish cemetery, describes how the malinas were created: “We spent the whole summer digging this hideout.
 At night they carried out the earth in buckets in a chain, scattered it under the yard and put sod on top, and the next day the sod was removed, the earth was poured again, and the sod was superimposed on top as if no one had done anything.
 It was already so clearly organized with us that all the residents of our house, and there were 10 or 12 of them, could all go downstairs within one minute or a minute and a half.
 There, under the bed, one board was pushed to the side and everyone went down.
 The last one, it was me usually, pushed the board behind him from above.”

 Rita Kazhdan hid in a similar shelter:

 “Abram Aronavich Levin, the husband of mum’s friend – a wonderful man, very decent, in advanced years – was a pharmacist.
 We moved to his place.
 In this drugstore there was a so-called malina, a place where one could hide from the fascists.
-Abram Aronovich himself stayed in the drugstore as the manager, and we edged ourselves into the pharmaceutical cupboard in the next room, where drugs and measuring glasses were kept, through the lower shelf which could be pulled out; then Levin put the shelf back.
-This is how we concealed ourselves.”
+Abram Aronovich himself stayed in the drugstore as the manager and we crept through the bottom shelf, which could be pulled out, into the drawer of the pharmaceutical cupboard in the next room, where drugs and measuring glasses were kept; then Levin put the shelf back.
+This is how we hid ourselves.”